dhrutigandhi05/Makeup-Recommendation-System/README.md

 # VanityAI

-A makeup recommendation app that suggests products based on a user’s beauty profile, preferences, budget, and skin concerns.
+VanityAI is a full-stack AI/ML makeup recommendation app that suggests products based on a user’s beauty profile, preferences, budget, and skin concerns.
+The app takes a user profile, scores available products using a hybrid recommendation system, and returns a curated makeup routine with product cards, match scores, ML suitability scores, and plain-English explanations.

 ## Project Overview

-This project helps users discover personalized makeup and skincare products by filling out a simple profile form.
-The system uses a hybrid recommendation approach that combines rule-based filtering, machine learning, NLP text features, review data, and product-user similarity scoring.
+VanityAI helps users discover personalized makeup products by filling out a simple beauty profile form.
+The system combines rule-based recommendation logic with a trained machine learning model to rank products based on user preferences and product suitability.

-The goal of this project is to build a portfolio-ready full-stack application that demonstrates frontend development, backend API design, data cleaning, machine learning, natural language processing, recommendation systems, and explainable AI.
+The goal of this project is to demonstrate a complete portfolio-ready AI/ML application, including frontend development, backend API design, database integration, data cleaning, machine learning, NLP text features, recommendation logic, and explainable product recommendations.

 ## Features